kean/articles/2021-03-24-concurrency.markdown

 }
 ```

 Now the pipeline is fully thread-safe _and_ does its work in the background reducing contention on the main thread.
 Why is it important?
 The pipeline does quite a lot: coalescing, creating, and starting URL requests, which can take up to `0.6ms` on older devices.
-Apps can't afford it when scrolling a collection view with multiple images per row.
-Scheduling async work on a [`DispatchQueue`](https://developer.apple.com/documentation/dispatch/dispatchqueue), on the other hand, is fast – a couple of *micro*seconds.
-It's not free but is significantly faster than the work in this case.
+Apps can't always afford it when scrolling a collection view with multiple images per row.
+Scheduling async work on a [`DispatchQueue`](https://developer.apple.com/documentation/dispatch/dispatchqueue), on the other hand, is relatively fast – maybe a few *micro*seconds.
+It's not free but is faster than the work in this case.

-> In the current implementation, `ImagePipeline` also returns an `ImageTask` instance from `loadImage()` method.
-It won't fly with an actor model.
-Instead of making `ImagePipeline` itself an actor, I'll consider factoring out most of its implementation into a separate private component that can be.

 ### ImagePrefetcher

-[`ImagePrefetcher`](https://github.com/kean/Nuke#image-preheating) is used for prefetching images (duh).
-You create one per screen to help you manage prefetching. `ImagePrefetcher` is also an Actor.
+[`ImagePrefetcher`](https://github.com/kean/Nuke#image-preheating) helps you manage image prefetching per screen and is also an Actor.

 ```swift
 /// Not the actual implementation, just a demonstration